 The walk from the pass to Junbesi was nice.
 We started going steadily downhill to Ringmu, across a bridge and then the path began to gradually wind up to the small town of Salung.
 We took a short break at the viewpoint at Phurteng but the clouds obstructed the Everest view which you could apparently get here on a clear day.
-From the viewpoint it was downhill gradually a total of 300 meters.
+From the viewpoint it was downhill gradually a total of 300 metres.
 The path wound through a wooded area before reaching the river, where we crossed a bridge to the town of Junbesi, home to a large Buddhist monastery.
-In keeping with the last few days the rain started as we walked towards the tea-house and we spent the rest of the day hanging around the common room talking with other hikers, most of whom were on their way up except for one Czech group also on their way down.
-I guess we’ll be seeing them tomorrow.
+In keeping with the last few days, the rain started as we walked towards the tea-house and we spent the rest of the day hanging around the common room talking with other hikers, most of whom were on their way up except for one Czech group also on their way down.
+I guess we’d be seeing them the next day.

 Everest Base Camp Trek Day 20: Junbesi to Kinja

-From Junbesi we had a steep climb, gaining 500 meters in altitude to the Lamjura La Pass.
+From Junbesi we had a steep climb, gaining 500 metres in altitude to the Lamjura La Pass.
 The trail wound through a forested area which was lucky as the rain started again.
-Climbing up through the forest, we passed a group of high-spirited porters carrying their loads sherpa style, singing and shouting namaste as they hurried past us.
+Climbing up through the forest, we passed a group of high-spirited porters carrying their loads’ sherpa style, singing and shouting “Namaste” as they hurried past us.
 We reached the top of the pass and it suddenly became very cold.
-Looking at the map we saw we were back up at an altitude of 3,530 meters which was higher than Namche Bazaar.
+Looking at the map we saw we were back up at an altitude of 3,530 metres which was higher than Namche Bazaar.
 There was thick cloud cover and we couldn’t see far in front of us.
 It began snowing and we stopped into a tiny local house for lunch.
 There was a small group of elderly Nepalese men and women sitting around the fire and seeing we were wet and cold they gestured for us to join them.
-They didn’t speak much English and so we sat smiling at each other drying off as thankfully the weather outside cleared.
+They didn’t speak much English and so we sat smiling at each other and drying off as, thankfully, the weather outside cleared.
 The path from here to Kinja was downhill but quite rocky and uneven so it was slow going.
 We arrived in Kinja after dark with our headlamps illuminating the path ahead.
 We found Sherpa Guesthouse, which had been recommended by the family at lunch, and settled in for the night.
 Once again we shared the tea-house with only the Czech group and the family who ran the place.
-After a big meal of Dal Baht we went to bed refuelled and ready for tomorrow.
+After a big meal of Dal Baht, we went to bed refuelled and ready for the next day.